-Good Samaritan laws offer limited protection to someone who attempts to help a person they believe to be injured, ill, in peril, or otherwise incapacitated.
-The laws are intend to reduce a bystander’s hesitation to assist someone for fear of being sued or prosecuted for unintentional injury or wrongful death.
+Good Samaritan laws offer limited protection to people who attempt to help another person they believe to be injured, ill, in peril, or otherwise incapacitated.
+The laws are intended to reduce a bystander’s hesitation to assist someone for fear of being sued or prosecuted for unintentional injury or wrongful death.
 The keys to most Good Samaritan laws are acting in good faith, not for compensation or looking for a fee, and without gross negligence or misconduct.

-The origin of Good Samaritan laws’ name is from a Bible parable attributed to Jesus Christ.
-The parable, contained in Like 10:29-37, tells the story of a traveler from Samaria giving aid to another traveler who had been beaten and robbed by bandits.
+The origin of the Good Samaritan laws’ name is from a Bible parable attributed to Jesus Christ.
+It tells the story of a traveler from Samaria giving aid to another traveler who had been beaten and robbed by bandits.
 The traveler in need of help was of a conflicting religious and ethnic background.

-Common examples of Good Samaritan situations include if someone is experiencing chest pain or someone falls and hits their head on a sidewalk.
-Good Samaritan laws encourage bystanders to help these people without fear if their actions inadvertently contribute to further injury or death.
-Immediate action by bystanders is critical in emergencies, such as cardiac episodes, as seconds are often a matter of life and death.
+Common examples of situations where Good Samaritan Laws would come into effect include someone experiencing chest pain or someone falling and hitting their head on a sidewalk.
+Good Samaritan laws encourage bystanders to help these people without fear of their actions inadvertently contribute to further injury or death.
+Immediate action by bystanders is critical in emergencies, such as cardiac episodes, as hesitating for even seconds is often a matter of life and death.

 Good Samaritan laws exist in all 50 U.S. states but there is variation between each state’s laws.
 Most of these laws do not apply to medical professionals or career emergency responders when they are on the job but may offer protection for responding when they are off the clock.
 Good Samaritan laws may also interact with other legal principles, including consent, the right to refuse treatment, and parental rights.
 These interactions also vary by state.